 Potential applicants should contact Westchester College of Nursing and Allied Health by visiting the institution and meeting with an Admissions Representative.
 The representative will give a tour of the campus, provide detailed information of the institution's programs and policies, discuss the applicant's qualifications, and assist them in determining the best way to meet their career objectives.
-The application and enrollment process begins with an initial interview with an admissions representative will discuss the various aspects of the training programs offered, tuition, financing, and entrance requirements.
+The application and enrollment process begins with an initial interview with an admissions representative.
+The interview usually lasts approximately one hour.
+During that time, the admission representative will discuss the various aspects of the training programs offered, tuition, financing, and entrance requirements.
 If qualified, applicants may fill out application forms and complete the enrollment agreement or they may return to enroll at a later date.
 Applicants are encouraged to observe classes if they desire.

-\Note: Applicants that wish to enroll in the Nurse Assistant/Home Health Aide programs have additional requirements.
+^{}Note: Applicants that wish to enroll in the Nurse Assistant/Home Health Aide programs have additional requirements.
 Please Review "Admission Requirement for Nurse Assistant/Home Health Aide" program on page 38.